Maaciej/viofo-a139-archiving-for-dashcam-viewer/viofo2one.md

+# viofo-a139-archiving-for-dashcam-viewer
+Tools and workflows to archive Viofo A139 video files for GPS data visualization in Dashcam Viewer v4.0.8

 # How it all started

 After holidays I had 842 MP4 files from Viofo A139 Dashcam, 497 GB, in 5-minute chunks, 70 hours 11 minutes 11 seconds of video.